PEOPLE-ER/spectral-recovery/docs/about.md

 The tool calculates the selected recovery metrics as identified in an input list.
 Recovery metrics are calculated for each pixel in the restoration polygons, for each spectral index chosen.

+The tool also provides per-polygon recovery metrics, which summarize the progress of the restoration site as a whole.
+This informs on how well the recovery is progressing generally and includes measures such as percent recovered.
+Percent of a restoration site recovered could be a valuable measure of success by itself, as restoration practitioners may simply require a certain percentage (e.g., 80%) of a restoration site to reach recovery target values to determine that no further management efforts are necessary.

 | Variable  | Description  |
 | --- | --- |
 | Ds  | Index value: Disturbance start  |